The Six Arms Saga: Ultimate Marvel

-In the Ultimate Marvel version of Clone Saga, a clone of Spider-Man has six arms and a variant black costume surfaced.
-When unmasked, this clone is revealed to also have more spider-like physical features, such as fangs around his mouth, additional eyes and spiky hair along his entire face.
+In the Ultimate Marvel version of Clone Saga, a clone of Spider-Man has six arms and spider-like physical features, such as fangs around his mouth, additional eyes and spiky hair along his face.
 The variant cover for Ultimate Spider-Man #100 was based on that of The Amazing Spider-Man #100, in which the saga takes place.

 Mutant X

 In the Mutant X universe, Spider-Man still has six arms.
-For unexplained reasons, he has taken to calling himself Man-Spider instead of Spider-Man.
-Moreover, the chemical he consumed apparently altered his DNA, since his clone (who is killed by Madelyne Pryor within the series) also has six arms.
+The chemical he consumed apparently altered his DNA, since his clone also has six arms.

 Pestilence

-Deadpool encounters a version of Spider-Man in a universe which he refers to as "an Age of Apocalypse" (not the Age of Apocalypse).
-In this reality, a six-armed Spider-Man becomes Pestilence, Horseman of Apocalypse, with poisonous fangs and engages in cannibalism.
+Deadpool encounters a version of Spider-Man in a universe which he refers to as "an Age of Apocalypse" (not to be confused with "Age of Apocalypse").
+This version of Spider-Man became Pestilence, one of the Horsemen of Apocalypse, and possesses six arms.